kennytilton/kennytilton.github.io/micropipeline/readme.md

 * Press `right arrow` to have the pipeline take a step.

 The horizontal line next to `R(in)` changes to a rising signal icon.
 One micropipeline win is treating any change, rising or falling, as equivalent signals.
+Normally a signal consists of one up and one down -- how verbose!

 In this case, the external circuitry driving the pipeline would like the first stage register to capture the 7, so it signals on the REQ wire.
 It will wait until the register indicates it has done so by signalling rising or falling on the ACK wire.

 ````
 The astute observer may notice that REQs and ACKs alternate sides.
 This recreates